jleahred/procman/README.md

 ## Check start health

-If you configure start_health_check for a command, the system will not mark the process as running until the command completes successfully.
+If you configure start_health_check command, the system will not mark the process as running until the command completes successfully.

 ```toml
 [process.start_health_check]
 command = "curl -I http://localhost:8080"